 “As an educator, I really felt, ‘Ok.
 We gotta get this done,'” Pollard said.

 Getting the holiday recognized was the first of three steps Pollard and her group wanted to get done.
 She began to work with the Anchorage school district to get the story into Alaska Studies curriculums.
-She ended up corresponding with Pamela Orme, the coordinator for social studies course in the district.
+She ended up corresponding with Pamela Orme, the coordinator for social studies courses in the district.

 “We’re working together on a one-credit class for the teachers of the Anchorage school district,” Orme said.
 “So they’re gonna come and learn about this and dig in just like Jean did, so they can write lesson plans.
 And then we’re gonna synthesize those lesson plans and make the best possible ones and then share them statewide.”

-The third step is getting a memorial erected in Centennial park for people to visit and learn about the story while looking at historical photos of the black and white soldiers.
+The third step is getting a memorial erected in Centennial Park for people to visit and learn about the story while looking at historical photos of the black and white soldiers.
 Shayla Dobson and her husband Jim will be in charge of creating it.

 “The memorial is going to be a place where people can go [for] educational field trips,” Dobson said.
 “It will have on one of the granite panels the iconic photograph.
 And it will also have also have other photographs that people can see what’s going on.
 It will be a place where people can go if they don’t know about the history.
 If they didn’t get to take Alaska history class, the information will be there.”